SkyblockClient/SkyblockClient-REPO/files/guides/patcher.md

 # Patcher - How do i use it?

-The only command that you need is
+The commands for patcher are:
-> /patcher
+> /patcher, /patcher sounds, /inventoryscale

-From there on you will be greeted with a peculiar GUI:
+From there on you will be greeted with a peculiar GUI (see image below) or with tips on how to use the command.

 ![image of the GUI](https://cdn.discordapp.com/attachments/789262632531525632/789266929822072842/unknown.png)